 Our commitment to changing the food system

 Triodos IM has advocated for a holistic approach to food and agriculture for a long time.
 It has two funds that provide transformational finance across the entire food system’s value chain.
-Hivos-Triodos Fund (established in 1994) provides trade finance, debt and equity in emerging markets, and Triodos Organic Growth Fund (established in 2014) uniquely specialises in food system equity investments within Europe.
+Hivos-Triodos Fund (established in 1994) provides trade finance, debt and equity in emerging markets, and Triodos Food Transition Europe Fund (established in 2014) uniquely specialises in food system equity investments within Europe.
 Both funds are evergreen, which means they are open-ended and recycle capital from the realised returns.

 In June 2019, Triodos Bank also outlined its vision on the food and agri sector in 'Towards ecologically and socially resilient food systems', and called for transition and a back-to-the-drawing board approach that incorporates working with nature, the acknowledgement of true pricing, the need for governmental stimulus and policy changes, and a financial sector that supports innovation.

 Register here and join us on the 16th of November for a webinar on the transition to a more sustainable food system.